daroxi97/Custom-schedule-app-ios/README.md

-Custom Schedule app
+ # 🌟 Custom shedule app
-Welcome to Activity Calendar!
-This iOS app, developed in Xcode, helps you manage and organize your daily tasks, classify your activities, set reminders, and more—all in one place.
+Welcome to Activity Calendar—your personal assistant for managing, organizing, and staying on top of your daily tasks!
+Developed in Xcode for iOS, this app allows you to classify your activities, set reminders, and enjoy other convenient features, all tailored to make your life easier.

-Features
+## 🚀 Features

+➕ Add Activities

-Add Activities: Easily add activities and assign them to different categories or tags such as work, personal, sports, studies, etc.
+Effortlessly create new activities and assign them to different categories or tags.
+Whether it’s work, personal, sports, or studies, you can keep everything neatly organized.

+🏷️ Manual Tagging

-Manual Tagging: Classify your activities by manually adding tags.
-You can also create custom tags to define how they interact with different features.
+Take control of your activities by manually adding tags.
+Want more flexibility?
+You can create custom tags to suit your specific needs and preferences.

-Customizable Features by Tags: When creating custom tags, you can specify which features (alarms, weather alerts, etc.) will be triggered for activities with that tag.
+🔧 Customizable Features by Tags

+When creating custom tags, you decide how they interact with the app's features.
+For example, a tag could automatically trigger specific functions like alarms or weather alerts.

+⏰ Alarm Notifications

-Alarm Notifications: Set alarms to notify you when it’s time to perform an activity.
+Stay on schedule by setting alarms for your activities.
+The app will notify you when it’s time to get things done!

+🌧️ Weather Forecast Notifications

-Weather Forecast Notifications: Get notified if rain is expected on the day of your activity, so you can plan accordingly.
+Planning an outdoor event?
+Get notified if rain is forecasted for the day of your activity, so you can make informed decisions and adjust your plans accordingly.

+✅ Organized Completed Activities

-Completed Activities Organization: All completed activities are automatically organized by their tags, giving you a clear overview of your progress in different areas.
+All your completed tasks are automatically sorted by their respective tags, giving you a clean overview of your accomplishments in various categories.